ADARSHKUMAR2/RAG/README.md

 This is a personal learning repository.
 Third-party services (Google AI, Qdrant, GitHub Models, wttr.in) have their own terms and rate limits.

 If you add new exercises, prefer a short folder name and a one-line comment or docstring at the top of each script describing how to run it and which env vars it expects.

+If credentials were accidentally committed in any local `.env`, rotate them immediately and replace with placeholders before sharing the repository.